prtkgpt/questdb.io/blog/2020-04-02-using-simd-to-aggregate-billions-of-rows-per-second.md

 QuestDB 4.2 introduces SIMD instructions, which made our aggregations faster by 100x!
 QuestDB is available Open-Source (Apache 2.0) .
-If you like what we do, please consider [starring our repo](https://github.com/questdb/questdb) following us on Github and starring our project.
+If you like what we do, please consider [starring our repo](https://github.com/questdb/questdb) following us on GitHub and starring our project.

 As of now, SIMD operations are available for non-keyed aggregation queries, such as `select sum(value) from table`.
 In future releases, we will extend these to